 - “Executable” permissions are currently not retained.
 All files will appear as non-executable to your application.

-- Support for selecting folders instead of files has recently been merged and is not released yet.
-This will only work on distributions using
+- Support for selecting folders instead of files will only work on distributions using

 - Currently, the files are mounted even if your application has access to the file using another interface.
 See Improving XDG Desktop Support for the current status on fixing this issue.

 org.freedesktop.portal.Flatpak.Spawnonly works in a Flatpak.
-If your application needs to run abritrary binaries on the host system, you can use classic confinement.
+If your application needs to run arbitrary binaries on the host system, you can use classic confinement.